-The Company applies the provisions of IFRS 15, Revenue from Contracts with Customers ("IFRS 15"), a single, comprehensive set of criteria for revenue recognition.
-IFRS 15 applies to all contracts with customers except for contracts that are within the scope of other standards.
 IFRS 15 prescribes a five-step framework through which revenue is recognized when control of promised goods or services is transferred to a customer at an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 Goods and services that are determined not to be distinct are combined with other promised goods or services until a distinct bundle is identified.
 The Company allocates the transaction price (the amount of consideration to which the Company expects to be entitled in exchange for the promised goods or services) to each performance obligation and recognizes the associated revenue when (or as) each performance obligation is satisfied.
-The Company's estimate of the transaction price for each contract includes all variable consideration to which the Company expects to be entitled, and that estimate is reassessed at the end of each reporting period.
+The Company expects to be entitled, and that estimate is reassessed at the end of each reporting period.
 When two or more contracts are entered into with the same customer at or near the same time, the Company evaluates the contracts to determine whether the contracts should be accounted for as a single arrangement.